Alan L. Hart: Life after transition

 In 1948, after Hart obtained a master's degree in public health from Yale, the couple moved to Connecticut, where Hart had been appointed Director of Hospitalization and Rehabilitation for the Connecticut State Tuberculosis Commission.
-The couple lived for the rest of their lives in West Hartford, Connecticut, where Edna became a professor at the University of Hartford.
+The couple lived out their lives in West Hartford, Connecticut, where Edna became a professor at the University of Hartford.
 After the Second World War synthetic testosterone became available in the US, and for the first time Hart was able to grow a beard and shave.
 He also developed a deeper voice, making him more confident and his public appearances easier.

 During the last six years of his life Hart gave numerous lectures, and dedicated all his free time to fundraising for medical research and to support patients with advanced TB who could not afford treatment.
 He was a member of the American Thoracic Society, American Public Health Association, American Association for the Advancement of Science, and American Civil Liberties Union, among many others.
 Socially, both he and Edna were well liked, active community leaders.
 Alan was of Protestant faith and served for eight years as vice president for his local Unitarian Church council.

 Hart died of heart failure on July 1, 1962.
 The terms of his will directed his body be cremated and his ashes scattered over Puget Sound where he and Edna had spent many happy summers together.

 Hart said once, in a speech to graduating medical students, "Each of us must take into account the raw material which heredity dealt us at birth and the opportunities we have had along the way, and then work out for ourselves a sensible evaluation of our personalities and accomplishments".